Otard95/state-ui/packages/core/README.md

 A simple lightweight set of tools to work with DOM elements, create styles, and states to make it all dynamic.

+## Current state

+This package and its companion `@state-ui/extra` are still in active development and you should expect breaking changes to the API.

+## **Security**

+These tools where made to be simple, as such there is no inbuilt sanitation.
+Anything given to the `html` template tag **will** be interpreted as html **as is**, including script tags and their content.

 ## Motivation

 When you're working on a small, maybe even medium project,